BellaMrx/JavaScript_Introduction_to_Ajax_and_jQuery/README.md

     - 1.3.
 Make a request to the server
     - 1.4.
 Send data
     - 1.5.
 Get the status of the `XMLHttpRequest` object
+    - 1.6.
+Forward the response from the server